FlexMeasures/flexmeasures/documentation/dev/api.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you changed an endpoint in the new version, write a test for it.
-No need to repeat tests for unchanged endpoints.
+Usually, there is no need to copy the tests for unchanged endpoints, if not a major API version is being released.

 Test the entire api or just your new version: